-That morning in Chiang Mai, my son, usually bursting with energy, sat quietly.
-We were having breakfast in a vegan café, a simple place with worn furniture, dusty shelves, and a plastic-wrapped menu featuring low-resolution photos.
+That morning in Chiang Mai, my son, usually full of energy, sat unusually quiet.
+We were at a small vegan café with worn furniture, dusty shelves, and a menu wrapped in plastic, filled with blurry food photos.

-"I don't like this place," Leo mumbled, closing the menu without ordering.
-I knew better than to push him.
-He needed time to process his feelings, and I was there for him, silently.
+"I don’t like this place," Leo mumbled, closing the menu without ordering.
+I didn’t push him.
+He needed space to feel his emotions, and I was there, silently by his side.

 He seemed lost.

-"You have such a beautiful smile," I said, "It's a pity you weren't smiling when I drew you."
+“You have such a beautiful smile,” I told him.
+“It’s a shame you weren’t smiling when I drew you.”

 “Would you like to join me for lunch?”
 I asked, gesturing to the seat across from me.